docent-net/renemoser.net/source/_posts/2014-01-01-test-ansible-roles-with-travis-ci.md

 ## Set up a playbook

-First, we set up a simple playbook targeted to localhost and include var files, tasks and handlers
+First, we set up a simple playbook targeted to localhost and include var files, tasks and handlers:

     ---
     - hosts: localhost